You are here

-All participants in the scheme need to apply using the Pension Loans Scheme application form.
-An interview is conduced in all cases to ensure issues associated with participation in the scheme are fully covered.More ?
+The Pension Loans Scheme application form must be completed by all participants in the scheme.
+An interview should be conduced in all cases to ensure issues associated with participation in the scheme are fully understood.More ?

 Payment of Pension Loans Scheme

 This section explains how the amount of the pension loan is calculated, how it is to be paid to the debtor (pensioner), the applicable interest rate and how it is to be managed including the taking of a statutory charge as a security.More ?